tariqul10765/tariqul10765/README.md

 ## I'm a Full stack Developer!!

 - 🌱 I’m currently learning react.
-- 👯 I’m looking to collaborate with other content creators
+- 👯 I’m looking to collaborate with other developer
-- 🥅 2020 Goals: Contribute more to Open Source projects
+- 🥅 2021 Goals: Contribute more to Open Source projects
 - ⚡ Fun fact: I love to play

 ### Connect with me: